youngmonkeys/ezyfox-server-archetype/src/main/resources/archetype-resources/README.md

 ${symbol_pound} Description

-1. ${artifactId}-app-api: contains app's request controller, app's event handler and which components just related to app
+1. ${artifactId}-app-api: contains app's request controllers, app's event handlers and components that are related to app
-2. ${artifactId}-app-entry: contains `AppEntryLoader` class, you should not add classes here
+2. ${artifactId}-app-entry: contains AppEntryLoader class (you should not add any classes in this module)
 3. ${artifactId}-app-entry/config/config.properties: app's configuration file
-4. ${artifactId}-common: contains components that use by both app and plugin
+4. ${artifactId}-common: contains components that are used by both app and plugin
-5. ${artifactId}-plugin: contains plugin's event handler, plugin's request controller and which components just related to plugin.
+5. ${artifactId}-plugin: contains plugin's event handlers, plugin's request controllers and components that are related to plugin.
 You will need handle `USER_LOGIN` event here
 6. ${artifactId}-plugin/config/config.properties: plugin's configuration file
-7. ${artifactId}-startup: contains `ApplicationStartup` class to run on local, you should not add classes here
+7. ${artifactId}-startup: contains ApplicationStartup class to run on local (you should not add any classes in this module)
 8. ${artifactId}-startup/src/main/resources/log4j.properties: log4j configuration file

 ${symbol_pound} How to build?

 You can build by:

-1. Your IDE
-2. Run `mvn clean install` on your terminal
+1. Running `mvn clean install` on your terminal
-3. Open `build.sh` file and set `EZYFOX_SERVER_HOME` by your `ezyfox-server` folder path and run `bash build.sh` file on your terminal
+2. Opening `build.sh` file and set `EZYFOX_SERVER_HOME` by your `ezyfox-server` folder path and run `bash build.sh` file on your terminal

 ${symbol_pound} How to run?